Zev Aelony: Experiences

 Aelony was not completely naïve about segregation and first became involved in civil rights campaigns in high school.
 During this time in the mid-1950s, he participated in the distribution of NAACP postcards bearing the slogan "Completely Free by ’63," though to him this goal seemed too distant.
-The hatred Aelony witnessed towards the Koinonia community for practicing racial equality drove him towards participation in the Civil Rights Movement.
+The hatred Aelony witnessed towards the Koinonia community for practicing racial equality drove him towards participation in the civil rights movement.
 In September 1959, he attended a ten-day CORE training seminar in Miami, Florida.
 The seminar focused on nonviolence training and was attended by many people involved in the Freedom Rides, including Patricia Stephens Due and her sister Priscilla Stevens.
 The seminar was held at the Sir John Motel, one of the few places in Miami that allowed blacks and whites to stay together.
 The nonviolence training consisted of techniques in organizing and training, and also emphasized the need to understand the people who were against integration.
 Aelony came to believe that it was important to understand why people do things rather than just dividing them into categories of good and bad.

 Civil rights work

-Students for Integration (SFI)
+Students for Integration

 Aelony worked with a group of students to help find housing for Persian students.
 This population had difficulty securing housing because it was rumored that they rubbed their skin with olive oil, which ruined the bedding.
 If the minority students were told an apartment complex was full, white students would go ask for a room there to test the fairness of the renters.
 The students would then talk to the renters, who were often embarrassed and would agree to rent to the minority students.